Board of Education

 Public Announcement

-THE GRANTS CIBOLA COUNTY SCHOOL BOARD WILL HOLD AN IN-PERSON SCHOOL BOARD MEETING ON TUESDAY, JUNE 6, 2023, AT 5:30 PM, AT THE DISTRICT BOARDROOM
+THE GRANTS CIBOLA COUNTY SCHOOL BOARD WILL HOLD A SPECIAL SCHOOL BOARD MEETING ON TUESADY, MARCH 26, 2024 AT THE EARL CHAVEZ BOARD ROOM AT 5:30 P.M

-THE AGENDA FOR THE MEETING WILL BE AVAILABLE HERE ON FRIDAY, JUNE 2, 2023, AFTER 2:00 PM.
+THE AGENDA FOR THE MEETING WILL BE AVAILABLE AT THE SUPERINTENDENT’S OFFICE

 FOR INFORMATION CALL (505) 285-2603.